Jordan Gelber: Early life and education

 Gelber is the son of Donald and Barbra Gelber.
 He was born in the Riverdale neighborhood of the Bronx, New York City, and grew up in Woodmere, Long Island.
 Gelber has a younger sister, Marielle.
 Gelber is Jewish.
 In 1993, he graduated from George W. Hewlett High School in Hewlett, Long Island.

 He attended the National Theater Institute.

 He is a 1997 graduate of Stanford University, where he was a member of the Stanford Improvisors improvisational theatre troupe and an a cappella group, Stanford Mendicants.

 In 2000, Gelber earned a master's degree in acting from New York University's Graduate Acting Program at the Tisch School of the Arts.

 Career

 Broadway

 He is known for originating the role of struggling comedian Brian in the Tony Award-winning Broadway musical Avenue Q. Gelber also performed on Broadway in Arthur Miller's All My Sons as Frank Lubey from 2008 to 2009, and played Buddy in Elf the Musical from 2012 to 2013.
 In 2017, at the Hudson Theatre, Gelber played Louis/Billy in the limited-run Broadway revival of the Stephen Sondheim/James Lapine musical Sunday in the Park With George starring Jake Gyllenhaal and Annaleigh Ashford.

 Additional Stage Performances

 He has also been in two off-Broadway productions by the Exchange Theater, Realism and Jump!.

 His other off-Broadway credits include The Polish Play with the Katharsis Theater Company and Birth and After Birth at the Atlantic Theater Company.
+In 2019, he played Nathan Detroit in The Muny's production of Guys and Dolls.